saintly2k/ImoutoIB/README.md

 Edit /database/boards.php to create/edit/delete boards (Temporary).

 Default admin user is admin:password.
-Go to mod.php and edit this.
+Go to mod.php in your browser and edit this.

 Any changes you want to make should be done in includes/custom.php, It will overwrite the default configuration.
 Consider the default config a documentation of some sort.
 This will make upgrading easier.